The 19 countries that use the euro must work together to maintain growth and stability.

 Coins and banknotes of the euro

-All coins in circulation come with a common side that shows that denomination, along with a map in the background.
-The other side is the national side, which shows images chosen by countries that issue the coins.
-However, you can use all such coins across all EU states that have adopted the euro.
+All coins show their denomination, along with a map in the background.
+The other side is the national side, which shows images that are chosen by the countries that issue the coins.

 |100 Euro||200 Euro||500 Euro|